 Special Ingredient #2: Cake Flour

-• The other special ingredient in Heath Bar Cookies is cake flour– which isn’t a typical ingredient in cookies but is integral to the structure and flavor in this recipe.
+• Another special ingredient in Heath Bar Cookies is cake flour.
+It’s not usually found in cookies, but it’s important for the cookies’ texture and taste in this recipe.

 Process shots of heath bar cookies-- images of the baking agents, cocoa powder, flours, and chocolate chips being mixed together